sohaamir/neuro_resources/README.md

 - [Awesome Neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) 'A curated list of awesome neuroscience libraries, software and any content related to the domain.'
 Created by Akash Tandon.
 - [Computational Psychiatry Starter Pack](https://airtable.com/appzTdqfg1F9FtqUs/shrQO3g80rQwJnarY/tblRhb3w0p96pNsAL/viwBP2ZBRqZhpgl4L?blocks=hide) A list of resources for ECRs interested in delving into computational psychiatry.
 Created by Aleya Marzuki (Tubingen) and Tsen Vei Lim (Cambridge), to accompany their paper: Bridging minds and policies: supporting early career researchers in translating computational psychiatry research, which can be found [here](https://www.nature.com/articles/s41386-024-01834-1).
 - [Computational Modeling Resources](https://docs.google.com/document/d/1tDbPshnQsbWnuHWbCOj4OzY6yPrD4TZ4fI1W05JzUCw/edit) A Google Doc for resources in Computational Modeling by Caroline Charpentier (Maryland).
+- [fMRI-Resources](https://github.com/jpyles/fMRI-Resources) A GitHub list not dissimilar to this one, providing information and resources on functional MRI.
+Created by John Pyles.

 ## Neuroimaging
 ## Conceptual understanding